-If you're looking for MapReduce Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research MapReduce average salary ranges from $112,373 to $141,521.
+If you're looking for MapReduce Interview Questions for Experienced or Freshers, you are in right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research MapReduce's average salary ranges from $112,373 to $141,521.

 Ans: Following are the main components of MapReduce:

-Shuffling is part of the first phase of MapReduce framework.
+Ans: Shuffling is part of the first phase of the MapReduce framework.
 The mapper and reduces are the two main components of this programming model.
 The process of transferring the output data from the mapper to providing input data to the reducer is known as shuffling.
 The data which is transferred through the shuffling process is already sorted for the reducing phase.
 Hence, that data acts as the input to the reducers.

 For example, the data gets sorted by the first mapper and then this output becomes the input for the second mapper where it gets sorted again.
 This continues till it reaches the last mapper whose output becomes the input for the reducer.

 Identity Mapper is a default mapper.
 Here, there are no specifically defined mapper calls and hence the data is just put through one single class of mapper and gets sorted in this way.

 The first one consists of Input data and the latter one consists of intermediate output data.

 The first one consists of Intermediate Output data and the latter one consists of Final Output Data.